danknights/mice5035/logging_in.md

+# Guide to logging in to MSI "manually" (not using OnDemand)
+Warning: This is for advanced users only.
+Normally, you will use MSI's [on demand](https://ondemand.msi.umn.edu/pun/sys/dashboard) app for logging in, as described on the [getting started guide](README.md).

 ## How to log in to an interactive node on MSI
 ### Background
 You will need to follow these steps once every time you want to get logged in to a new interactive node.